Curaçao national football team (1921–1958)

 The Territory of Curaçao national football team (more commonly known as Curaçao) was the official football team for the Territory of Curaçao, under the control of the Curaçaose Voetbal Bond (CVB).

 The Territory of Curaçao officially became the Netherlands Antilles on 15 December 1954 although the national football team played under the name of Curaçao until 1958.
+However, the team competed at the 1952 Olympics and 1955 Pan American Games as the Netherlands Antilles due to their affiliation with the Netherlands Antilles Olympic Committee.

 History

 Getting organized

 In 1921 the football federation CVB (Curacaose Voetbal Bond) was established and in August that year the CVB organized the first Curaçao Championship with eight participating clubs.
 In 1926 the first national selection of Curaçao travelled to Haiti to play in a tournament against Haiti, Jamaica and Santo Domingo.
 The Curaçao selection did quite well in the tournament, with several wins over Haiti and Santo Domingo.

 In 1932 the federation CVB became affiliated with FIFA.
 Exchanges with neighboring islands and countries followed on a regular basis.
 In 1941 the First CCCF Championship took place in San José.
 Participating countries were Costa Rica, Curaçao, Nicaragua, El Salvador and Panama.
 Curaçao ended third.

 At the end of this year the Curaçao and Aruba federations, both islands being part of the Netherlands Antilles, decided to join forces and established NAVU, Netherlands Antillean Football Union.
 Both federations remained autonomous in their own territory, and the winners of the championships on the respective islands would play against each other to determine which club would be Champion of the Netherlands Antilles.